-After 3 days absent After the student has been absent for 3 days in one year that --------------------- --- have not been verified by the parent, the teacher or designee will call the family, letting them know of the school's concern.
+After 3 days absent After the student has been absent for 3 days in one year that have not been verified by the parent, the teacher or designee will call the family, letting them know of the school's concern.
 This communication will be documented.

-After 7 days absent After 7 days absent within one year, the principal will send a letter including information on the importance of good attendance.
+After 7 days absent within one year, the principal will send a letter including information on the importance of good attendance.
 This communication will be documented.

-After 10 days absent After 10 days absent in one year, the social worker and teacher will review the student's record and determine if there is a pattern of absences (e.g. every Friday or present, absent, present, absent, etc.) that does not seem to be related to an illness or other verified reason.
+After 10 days absent in one year, the social worker and teacher will review the student's record and determine if there is a pattern of absences (e.g. every Friday or present, absent, present, absent, etc.) that does not seem to be related to an illness or other verified reason.
 Tardies will also be reviewed.
 The social worker, teacher and principal will meet with the family to discuss the student's attendance.
 This meeting will be documented.

 After 13 days absent After 13 days absent in one year, the family will meet with the social worker and principal, and the Intake Supervisor from the Washtenaw County Family Court, Juvenile Division (Township if applicable) will also be invited.
-The school and family will create a written agreement on the student's future attendance not an extended illness and/or other extenuating circumstances, the Intake Supervisor from the Washtenaw County Family Court,
+The school and family will create a written agreement on the student's future attendance an extended illness and/or other extenuating circumstances, the

-More than 15 days If a student is absent more than 15 days in one year and there is
+More than 15 days If a student is absent more than 15 days in one year and there is not